ddnexus/elastics-doc/source/doc/7-Tutorials/1-Migrate-from-0.x.md

 # {{ page.title }}

-Flex 1.x has changed quite a lot from version 0.x but you need just to rename a few things in order to update to the new version.
+Flex 1.x has changed quite a lot from version 0.x but you need just to rename a few things in order to upgrade it.
 You can do it in 3 minutes with just a few search and replace.
-If you miss any change, flex will work anyway, but will emit a deprecation warning.
+If you miss any change, flex will work anyway, but will emit a deprecation warning, so keep an eye on the log.

 ## Changes

 ### 1. Gemfile change (only for rails applications)

 There is only one breaking change (the only that will raise an error), that you have to update if you are using flex with a Rails app.
 It's a very simple one: you have just to change `gem 'flex', :require => 'flex/rails'` to simply `gem 'flex-rails'`.
-Then run a `bundle install` and your app should be able to start, and emit the deprecation warning in the log.
+Then run a `bundle install` and your app should be able to start, and emit the deprecation warnings in the log.

 ### 2. Configuration Renaming